Medventions Toronto

 Application Criteria

-When preparing your application, please prepare a single PDF with the following:
+Please prepare a single PDF file for your application with the following:

 Cover Letter Criteria

-Please address your one-page cover letter to Dr. Gary Yau.
-In your cover letter, please respond to the following question:
+Please address your one-page cover letter to Dr. Ahmed Nasef.
+In your cover letter, please indicate which track you are applying to Emergency Medicine or Interventional Cardiology and respond to the following question:

 Why is medical technology innovation an important part of your career pathway?